-It includes shares of stock in a closely held corporation, partnership interests (general and limited), and membership interests in limited liability companies.
-Be sure to check any shareholders' agreements, partnership agreements, or operating agreements for restrictions on transfers and specific procedures that must be followed to retitle your shares or interests into the name of your Revocable Living Trust.
+Check any shareholders' agreements, partnership agreements, or operating agreements for restrictions on transfers, as well as for specific procedures that must be followed to retitle your shares or interests into the name of your revocable living trust.

-Why would you want to change the owner of your life insurance policy to your revocable living trust gives your successor trustee the legal authority to deal with policy, including borrowing against the cash value of the policy to pay for your care if you should become mentally incapacitated.
+Changing ownership of your life insurance policy to your revocable living trust gives your successor trustee the legal authority to deal with the policy, including borrowing against its cash value to pay for your care if you should become mentally incapacitated.

-But be careful in states that offer creditor protection for the cash value of life insurance because some states only offer protection for a policy owned by an "individual" resident of the state.
-The cash value would become unprotected because the trust isn't an individual the cash value will become unprotected.
-If this is true for your state, be sure that your Power of Attorney gives your attorney, in fact, the legal authority to manage your life insurance.
+But be careful in states that offer creditor protection for the cash value of life insurance because some states only offer protection for policies owned by "individual" residents of the state.
+The cash value would become unprotected because the trust isn't an individual.

 Monies Owed to You

-It includes secured and unsecured personal loans that you've made to others, such as a mortgage that you hold on someone else's real estate.
+Monies owed includes both secured and unsecured personal loans that you've made to others, such as a mortgage you hold on someone else's real estate.
 It's usually advisable to redraft any agreements to name the trust as the current lender.